Celedhrim/xbmc-fix-movies-rating/README.md

 xbmc-fmr : XBMC Fix Movies Rating
 =======================

-This script intend to keep your movie rating up to date Support sqlite and mysql DB
+This script intend to keep your movie rating up to date against IMDB Support sqlite and mysql DB

 Changelog